jimthompson5802/connection_solver/README.md

 ![](./images/webui3.png)

 ## Agentic Virtual Assistant Software Components
-The Connection Solver Virtual Assistant is composed of several software components that work together to solve the Connection Puzzle.
+The Connections Puzzle Agentic Virtual Assistant is composed of several software components that work together to solve the Connections Puzzle.
 Here is an overview of the main components:
 | File/Folder | Description |
 | --- | --- |
 | `src/agent/app_embedvec.py`| The main entry point for the application: handles command-line arguments, setting up logging, reading configuration, and running the workflow with the specified setup and response functions. |